 While people behind these advertisements should be held accountable for conveying the wrong message, being the cause of poor body image among young girls and the oversexualization of women, the authors’ approach to this should also acknowledge racial stereotypes and gender stereotypes as intersecting issues.
 This answers the question about who is most affected by gender stereotypes–Black girls.

 Black girls are not only affected by gender stereotypes, but also racial stereotypes, in a way that seriously stereotypes them.
 According to a report authored by Rebecca Epstein, Jamila J. Blake and Thalia Gonzalez, entitled “Girlhood Interrupted: The Erasure of Black Girls’ Childhood,” Black girls are affected by “adultification” (Epstein, Blake and Gonzalez 1).
 This means that Black girls are often regarded as “less innocent” than their white female counterparts, as early as kindergarten, and as late as high school (Epstein, Blake and Gonzalez, 1).
 These scholars at Georgetown University’s Law Center also state that one of the root causes of stereotypes and adultification towards Black girls is the idea that they aren’t deserving of the same needs and resources as white girls are (Epstein, Blake and Gonzalez, 1).
 Epstein, Blake and Gonzalez concluded,

 “Compared to white girls of the same age, survey participants perceive that Black girls need less nurturing, Black girls need less protection, Black girls need to be supported less, Black girls need to be comforted less, Black girls are more independent, Black girls know more about adult topics, Black girls know more about sex” (Epstein, Blake and Gonzalez, 1).

-Luckily, I was able to utilize the resources that I had to work my way around the racism I experienced, and to make these resources available to all girls, specifically Black girls, by helping to launch a coding program in a majority African-American community (Younger, 2).
-I am now a computer engineering major at J. Sargeant Reynolds Community College.
+Luckily, I was able to utilize the resources that I had to work my way around the racism I experienced, and to make these resources available to all girls, specifically Black girls, by helping to launch a coding program (Younger, 2).
 The moment people realize that Black girls, like every other child, need just as much encouragement and support, is the moment they start thriving.